Code-Institute-Submissions/jakefernihough-BC-Canal-Walks/README.md

 ## Acknowledgements

 * First of all, a big THANK YOU to [CodeInstitute](https://codeinstitute.net/) for teaching me everything I have learnt so far.
 I have come a long way because of their instructions and guidance.
+Also a big thank you for helping me through the Interactive-Frontend Module that I used heavily on influencing this project.
 * A thank you to the [Slack Community](https://app.slack.com/client/T0L30B202/threads), who helped me in my time of needs during this project.
 * Shout out to [Lewis Church](https://www.linkedin.com/in/lewis-church-a29b077/), who was the man that got me into starting this course.
 * A very big thank you to my friend Lydia, who helped accompany me on all of the canal walks, gave me an idea about how to present the web page and also checking for any faults in the code.